The founder of Hotmail, Sabeer Bhatia, has issued a stark warning for cryptocurrency investors.

 “It has certainly caught people’s imagination.
 And it’s become a movement.
 People are fascinated with anything that is successful and financially...
 But now we’re getting down to the nitty-gritty.
 What are they?

 “The most successful companies of the last 10-15 years have been networks,” he continued.
 “Facebook, WhatsApp, Instagram, and even Uber is kind of a network.
 It seems that cryptocurrencies are trying to grow a network and people buy tokens and people participate in the growth of the network.
 But what is the network really doing?
-The fundamental question of creating value for society is one they carefully dodge.”For all the latest business news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+The fundamental question of creating value for society is one they carefully dodge.”For all the latest banking and finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.

 Subscribe to Arabian Business' newsletter to receive the latest breaking news and business stories in Dubai,the UAE and the GCC straight to your inbox.